Tractor Supply Company: Philanthropy

 The company has been a sponsor for 4-H since 2010.
 In the fall of 2021, Tractor Supply raised $1.3 million for 4-H members through their Paper Clover campaign.
 In 2016, the company started its Grants for Growing program to raise money for FFA students.
 In 2021, the company raised $790,269.

 In 2019, Tractor Supply started working with the MuttNation Foundation, a nonprofit founded by Miranda Lambert that helps shelter pets.
 The foundation is supported by proceeds from MuttNation's line of pet products sold by Tractor Supply.

 In 2020, Tractor Supply joined Land O'Lakes, Microsoft and others in the American Connection Project to support rural broadband access.

+Tractor Supply has been a backer of Future Farmers of America (FFA) since 1985.
+As of 2024, the company has given $24 million to support the FFA.
+In 2022, Tractor Supply announced that it would spend $5 million over the next five years to support the FFA Future Leaders Scholarship.
+As of late 2024, about 300 students have received such scholarships for use at colleges and trade schools.

+As of late 2023, Tractor Supply had a partnership with the Make-A-Wish Foundation.
+The company has collaborated with the foundation on at least 12 wishes within Tennessee.

+As of 2024, Tractor Supply supports service members, veterans, and first responders through its "Hometown Heroes" program.
+The program provides several perks to these groups.
+As a part of this program, the company donated $1 million split evenly among ten groups.
+The National Law Enforcement Officers Memorial Fund and The Bob Woodruff Foundation both received such donations.

-Environmental initiatives
+Conservation initiatives

 In 2017, all TSC stores were outfitted with LED lighting.
 In 2021, the company was named to Investor Business Daily's 100 Best ESG Companies.
 In December 2021, the company joined the U.S. Environmental Protection Agency’s Green Power Partnership.
-TSC has committed to net zero carbon emissions by 2040.